Registration and Return Filing via AEOI Portal

-To facilitate financial institutions to fulfil their obligations under the Inland Revenue (Amendment) (No. 3) Ordinance 2016, the Inland Revenue Department has developed a secure platform, i.e. the AEOI Portal, for financial institutions to:
+To facilitate financial institutions to fulfil their obligations under the Inland Revenue (Amendment) (No. 3) Ordinance 2016, the Inland Revenue Department has developed the AEOI Portal, an information system designated by the Commissioner pursuant to section 50I(1) of the Inland Revenue Ordinance (Cap.
+112), for financial institutions to:

 (a) submit notifications of: